BasicComputation/x64-lecture/A03 - Bits, data sizes and number representation.md

 There you select to write in numbers in decimal, hexadecimal, binary and octal (base 8) <br>
 and see the numbers represented in the differnt forms. <br>
 You can choose the size as well, qword, dword, word, byte. <br>
-Note that numbers are considered signed, can be negative.
+Note that numbers are considered signed (can be negative).
 More on signed numbers later.

 **Study the table below**